 The easiest way to be in control of ones body is with nutrition.
-Eat fruits, vegetables, and seeds for wellness of mind and body, strength, balanced hormones, and a healthy planet.
+Eat whole fruits, vegetables, seeds, legumes, and grains for wellness of mind and body, strength, balanced hormones, and a healthy planet.

-High dose Vitamin C or fruits and veggies high in Vitamin C every hour for the first 24-48 hours can prevent implantation of fertilized egg into the uterus.
+High dose Vitamin C or fruits and veggies high in Vitamin C every hour for the first 24-48 hours after conception can prevent implantation of fertilized egg into the uterus.

 Some activities can put a pregnancy at risk such as vigorous exercise, water skiing, jacuzzi, or use of a water slide.

-It’s estimated that half of pregnancies end in natural spontaneous abortion when thebody determines that the embryo is not viable due to timing of fertilization and deterioration of egg or sperm.
+It’s estimated that half of pregnancies end in natural spontaneous abortion when the woman’s body determines that the embryo is not viable due to timing of fertilization and deterioration of egg or sperm.
 If menstruation is late and flow is heavy it may be a natural spontaneous abortion.

 A service dog can help with stress and bring protection, joy, and love.
 Yoga and self defense classes can help too.